pinobatch/numism/docs/gb_coins.md

 Use SameBoot in emulators requiring a 256- or 2048-byte boot ROM, and use 256 KiB system software dumped from an authentic SGB accessory if required.
+Disregard coins not yet implemented, marked "NYA" or "Always pass".

 Divergence between DMG and GBC behavior becomes more noticeable starting in stage 4.
 Because the GBC features of No$gmb are